 Scammers know that many people looking to work from home are eager to start new opportunities when it comes to family, finances, or both.
 When you are excited to start something new, it is always good to backup your decisions with research.
 The benefits of working from home are great and it is essential that you listen to your inner voice when searching for genuine, work-from-home jobs.

 Whether you are unsure of what a work-at-home scam looks like or want to help spread the word about trustworthy, remote-and-flexible companies to work for, this post is for you.
 All work-at-home jobs are NOT scams.
 We’re here to help you spot which sources can be considered reputable and trustworthy.
-Here are five things to look for in legitimate companies that offer work-from-home jobs:
+Here are four things to look for in legitimate companies that offer work-from-home jobs:

 1. Payment through reputable sources